tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-05-27-homd-allocate-a-pom-v1.md

     }]
 }) }}

+## User testing

+View the research deck: https://docs.google.com/presentation/d/1fMG92CvtfVQfW_BXlfDNzf7UgLfdR-ebzFa2dFE-UmU/edit?usp=sharing

-# What will change on each screen in the next iteration
+## What will change on each screen in the next iteration

-# Review the case
+### Review the case

 * Include this information on the same page as the ‘Choose a POM’ table.
 Splitting this into two screens made the journey feel longer to users and prevented them from skimming between task 1 review case, and task 2 choose a POM
 * Do not use the blue service user summary banner.
 This is the 3rd time we’ve tested this with users and they have failed to see it for the 3rd time.
 There is an issue with this component.
 This finding has been shared within the probation designers CoP